albertz/simbl/README.md

 * It searches for SIMBL plugins in all directories, i.e. also `/System/Library/Application Support/SIMBL/Plugins` where it hasn't searched earlier.
 Technically, earlier, it searched only in `NSUserDomainMask | NSLocalDomainMask | NSNetworkDomainMask` whereby now, it searches in `NSAllDomainsMask`.

-* It must be installed now into `/System/Library/ScriptingAdditions/`.
+* It must be installed now into `/System/Library/Services/`.
+Run `sudo "/System/Library/Services/SIMBL.bundle/Contents/Resources/SIMBL Agent.app/Contents/MacOS/SIMBL Agent" -psn` for setup.

 * It uses `mach_inject_bundle_pid` from [mach_star](https://github.com/rentzsch/mach_star) ([my fork of mach_star](https://github.com/albertz/mach_star)).